The UK Awards Process

 Entrants, where their product(s), business, website or blog meets the eligibility criteria, are permitted to enter as many products, blogs, recipes and categories as they wish.
 They can enter more than once in the same category (e.g. for multiple products) and/or across multiple categories.

-Entry to the Awards is between 23rd April and 25th May 2018 only.
+Entry to the Awards is between the advertised dates only.

 After the closing date for entries, each category will be shortlisted down to 7 finalists (where over 7 entries are received in any category).

 Those on the shortlist will be informed via email.
 Those who make food or drink products or publish books will be asked to supply their products for judging.

 A shortlist for each category will be published on the website, from where the public can then vote for their shortlisted favourites in most* categories.
 Finalists will be provided with a badge for online and packaging use.

 The next part of the Awards process becomes a bit ‘Strictly Come Dancing’ – an equal combination of public votes and judges scores will determine the winner and runner-up in most* categories.
 This is to protect the smaller producers who may not have the largest audiences but may have the best quality product.